 But this year is different.
 Today marks the 30th anniversary of the second National March on Washington for Lesbian and Gay Rights.
 (The first took place in 1979.)
 National Coming Out Day was established in 1988, on the first anniversary of the 1987 march.

 The march was as much about AIDS as it was about LGBT rights, of which we had none.
-The AIDS memorial quilt was spread out across the National Mall, making its first appearance in Washington, DC.
+The AIDS memorial quilt was spread across the National Mall, making its first appearance in Washington, DC.
 With 1,920 panels on display, it seemed huge (and it was).
 I wandered up and down the aisles, staring at the names.
 I don’t think anyone I knew had been memorialized on the quilt at that point, although some would be added during the coming years (including a former boyfriend).
 But I didn’t need to know them.
 Their names, pictures, and the 3’ x 6’ pieces of fabric art created in their memories conveyed the message loud and clear: these were real everyday people, just like me.
 There, but for the grace of God, was I. I cried.
 I rarely cry for any reason, but I cried that day.

 I remember marching in the parade with my band, DC’s Different Drummers.
 Other LGBT bands from around the country came too, and we all marched in the parade.
 We also performed a huge band concert, along with the Gay Men’s Chorus of Washington and the Denver Women’s Chorus, in DAR Constitution Hall.
-That event is memorable not only for the palpable joy and sense of community it fostered, but also for the fact that it began about an hour and a half late.
+That event is memorable not only for the palpable joy and sense of community it fostered but also for the fact that it began about an hour and a half late.
 When the venue’s ushers learned that this was a gay event with a largely gay audience, they refused to show up.
 They feared contracting AIDS by simply taking the tickets from patrons as they entered.
 I’m sure general revulsion and disapproval of homosexuality played a part too.
-So all of the patrons had to funnel through a single door, delaying the start of the concert.
+So all the patrons had to funnel through a single door, delaying the start of the concert.
 Nobody let that dampen their spirits.
 It was a wonderful evening of music.

 I discovered the point six years later at the 1993 National March on Washington for Lesbian and Gay Rights.
 That event was huge – it dwarfed the 1987 march.
 The parade lasted all afternoon (I spent much of the day waiting to step off).
 Sadly, the AIDS Memorial Quilt had increased in size several times as well.
-But on that day, I heard speaker after speaker say that they had attended the 1987 march and gone back home motivated and inspired to do something.
+But that day, I heard speaker after speaker say they had attended the 1987 march and gone back home motivated and inspired to do something.
 In the ensuing six years, they formed organizations, spread information, rallied supporters, and made progress.
 On that day, I learned that the march wasn’t really for the politicians or the opposition (who probably wouldn’t have changed even if they had known about it or heard the message), it was for us.
 And in hindsight, it was hugely successful.

 The LGBT community has come a long way since 1987.

 One of the demands of the 1987 march was legal recognition of lesbian and gay relationships.
-It would be 13 years before Vermont created civil unions, 17 years before Massachusetts became the first state to legalize same-sex marriage, and 28 years before the Supreme Court would rule for nationwide marriage equality.
+It would be 13 years before Vermont created civil unions, 17 years before Massachusetts became the first state to legalize same-sex marriage, and 28 years before the Supreme Court ruled for nationwide marriage equality.
 Today, we have it.

 We still have AIDS, but with the array of treatments available people can still live long lives.
 We now have PReP to help stop the spread of the disease.
 A vaccine appears to be close at hand (although we have been hoping for that for years).
-Most important, there is no longer widespread hysteria and discrimination surrounding the disease and those who have it.
+Most importantly, there is no longer widespread hysteria and discrimination surrounding the disease and those who have it.

 Lesbians and Gays can now serve openly in the military.
 The right of Transgender people to serve is now under attack.